MicrosoftDocs/dynamics-365-fraud-protection/content/virtual-fraud-analyst-reporting.md

 - **Purchase protection**

     - **Merchant Business Segment** – Filter by business segment.
     - **Merchant Product Category** – Filter by the category of product.
+If there are multiple products listed in one transaction, the report metrics select the product category of the first product in the transaction.
     - **PI Type** – Filter by payment instrument type, such as CREDITCARD or PAYPAL.
+If there are multiple payment instruments listed in one transaction, the report metrics select the first payment instrument type of the transaction.
     - **PI Card Type** – Filter by the network that the credit or debit card is issued from.
     - **IP Country/Region** – Filter by country or region, based on IP address.

 - **Account protection**

-    - **Enabled JS** – Filter based on whether JavaScript is enabled.
     - **Operating System Family** – Filter by operating system (OS) family.
     - **Operating System** – Filter by OS that contains version information.
     - **Browser Family** – Filter by browser family, such as Edge, Chrome, or Safari.
+    - **IP Country/Region** - Filter by country/region, based on IP address.
-    - **IP Country/Region and State** – Filter by country/region and state/province, based on IP address.
+    - **IP State** – Filter by state/province, based on IP address.

 ## See also
 - [Summary report](summary-report.md)